-- 1.18.4.3 Financial institutions that do business with foreign institutions which, do not continue to apply or insufficiently apply the provisions of FATF Recommendations, are required to take measures such as the following: - Stringent requirements for identifying clients and enhancement of advisories, including jurisdiction-specific financial advisories to financial institutions for identification of the beneficial owners before business relationships are established with individuals or companies from that jurisdiction; - Enhanced relevant reporting mechanisms or systematic reporting of financial transactions on the basis that financial transactions with such countries are more likely to be suspicious;

-- In considering requests for approving the establishment in countries applying the countermeasure of subsidiaries or branches or representative offices of financial institutions, taking into account the fact that the relevant financial institution is from a country that does not have adequate AML/CFT systems; - Warning non-financial sector businesses that transactions with natural or legal persons within that country might run the risk of money laundering; limiting business relationships or financial transactions with the identified country or persons in that country.
+- 1.18.4.3.
+Financial institutions that do business with foreign institutions which do not continue to apply or insufficiently apply the provisions of FATF Recommendations are required to take measures such as the following: - Stringent requirements for identifying clients and enhancement of advisories, including jurisdiction-specific financial advisories to financial institutions for identification of the beneficial owners before business relationships are established with individuals or companies from that jurisdiction; - Enhanced relevant reporting mechanisms or systematic reporting of financial transactions on the basis that financial transactions with such countries are more likely to be suspicious; - In considering requests for approving the establishment of subsidiaries or branches or representative offices of financial institutions, in countries applying the countermeasure, take into account the fact that the relevant financial institution is from a country that does not have adequate AML/CFT systems; - Warning non-financial sector businesses that transactions with natural or legal persons within that country might run the risk of money laundering; limiting business relationships or financial transactions with the identified country or persons in that country. - 1.18.5.1.
+Financial institutions are required to ensure that their foreign branches and subsidiaries observe AML/CFT measures consistent with the provisions of this Regulation and to apply them to the extent that the local/host country's laws and regulations permit.

-1.18.5 FOREIGN BRANCHES AND SUBSIDIARIES